viet34tqc/notebook/react-tips.md

 <https://tkdodo.eu/blog/avoiding-use-effect-with-callback-refs>

-Passing a ref from `useRef` (a RefObject) to a React element is therefore just syntactic sugar for:
+Passing a ref from `useRef` (a RefObject) to a React element is just syntactic sugar for:
 ```js
 <input
   ref={(node) => {